magicalapi/magicalapi-python/README.md

 <br>

-here is an example of how to get keywords of [Youtube Top Keywords](https://magicalapi.com/services/youtube-keywords) service :
+Here is an example of how to get keywords of [Youtube Top Keywords](https://magicalapi.com/services/youtube-keywords) service:

 ```python
 import asyncio